afadxb/bot5/README.md

 PUSHOVER_USER=
 PUSHOVER_TOKEN=
 DEBUG=0
+SP100_CSV=
 ```

 `ALPHAVANTAGE_API_KEY` is optional and enables the included Alpha Vantage
 data provider.
 When supplied the bot can fetch both historical and
 real-time quote data. `PUSHOVER_USER` and `PUSHOVER_TOKEN` enable optional
 push notifications via the [Pushover](https://pushover.net/) service.
 Set
-`DEBUG` to ``1`` for verbose logging.
-Additional variables can be added as
+`DEBUG` to ``1`` for verbose logging. `SP100_CSV` should point to a CSV
+file containing the S&P 100 constituents.
+Additional variables can be
-needed.
+added as needed.
 Defaults are provided when the variables are absent.

 ## Development